micmacIGN/Documentation/ProgSession/Add_FEStereographic_Camera_Model.md

 5. Defintion of the class that will gather the above and launch the automated derivative generation for the entire projectin function

-    ** class cFESterepGraphique **
+    **class cFESterepGraphique**

-    ..1.
-Linking of M2CRxSRx with PresStereographique
+    1. Linking of M2CRxSRx with PresStereographique
-    ..2.
-C2MRxSRx with Inv_PrecStereographique
+    2. C2MRxSRx with Inv_PrecStereographique